 "Process (Behind the Scenes)" by Richard F. Yates

 Constantly drawing.
 Always have a scrap of paper or chunk of cardboard or notebook at hand.
 I’ve been an “artist” (though decidedly unprofessional) since I was a kid.
 I remember being six or seven years old and drawing monsters, and for some reason thinking that I might be able to BRING THEM TO LIFE if I put the drawing next to a lightbulb, so I climbed up on the bathroom counter and put my drawing on top of the mirror-cabinet next to the light fixture.
 I hoped that in the morning, I’d find whatever horror I’d created walking around the house… Then, when I was eight or nine, I remember climbing way up into a giant bush we had next to our house (probably an old rhododendron that had been left unattended for so long that it was well over two stories tall) and taping a ghost drawing up near the highest point of the bush.
-I thought that anyone who came into our yard and climbed up in the bush would get a fright when the spotted the ghost.
+I thought that anyone who came into our yard and climbed up in the bush would get a fright when they spotted the ghost.

 My high school notebooks have sketches of punks with mohawks riding skateboards, my journals have bad cartoons next to weird sci-fi stories and unspeakable tales of terror (I’d tell you about them, but they’re too unspeakable), and if I still had my clothes from my teen years, you’d see all the slogans and sketches I drew all over my jackets and pants and even shoes!
 I’ve always loved to draw and make up stories and tell bad jokes.

-Sometime in the early 2000s, I saw a documentary called HOW TO DRAW A BUNNY about Pop Artist, Ray Johnson, and Johnson became a huge influence on my life, particularly for his “mail art” technique or creating things (usually small collages with absurdist text) and mailing them to people.
+Sometime in the early 2000s, I saw a documentary called HOW TO DRAW A BUNNY about Pop Artist, Ray Johnson, and Johnson became a huge influence on my life, particularly for his “mail art” technique of creating things (usually small collages with absurdist text) and mailing them to people.
 Over the next few years, I made hundreds of collages and postcards and strange packages of “art” and mailed them all over the world.
 I loved being a postal artist because, for the first time, I got solid feedback from people (besides my family) about the STUFF that I’d always made.
 I started an archive of mail art that I’d received, I posted scans of the items online, I even started doing BACKYARD ART SHOWS and inviting tons of people to see my collection of hand-made postcards, collages, ATCs, and weird correspondence from Japan, Malaysia, Brazil, Wales, Pakistan, Canada, and even some bits from the U.S. of A. I loved mail art, but postage costs started to rise, and my circle of correspondences grew until I just couldn’t afford it anymore.

 Also, about 2010 or so, I decided that I was getting bored with collage, so I bought some oil pastels and water colors and thought I’d take a crack at making “art” out of my own head instead of out of cut up magazines.
 I was pretty happy with the results, usually drawn on typing paper, but eventually moving towards canvas boards and watercolor papers—and then I discovered acrylics.
 And then I discovered how EXPENSIVE acrylics could be—and I opted for cheap-o “craft paints,” which cost about 60 cents per little bottle, but covered fine for my scratchy sketches and weird abstracts.
 I also decided that stretched canvas was too costly for my non-budget, and usually would paint on found cardboard or hunks of wood that I found laying around.
 This “recycled” aesthetic landed my artwork in a “found materials” gallery in Olympia, Washington, where I actually sold a few things (for REAL money!) before the gallery closed.
 (It has since reopened as a collective under the artists that used to be represented there, but I’ve never bothered to reconnect.)